on a Waiver

 - employment supports

 - occupational, physical and speech therapies

 You Can Help

-Investigative reporters at the Austin American Statesman are looking to connect with individuals who have been, or currently are, waiting on a waiver.
-Help us increase awareness of the importance and lacking availability of HCBS waivers by completing our 5 minute survey and helping us tell your story.
+Help us increase awareness of the importance and lacking availability of HCBS waivers by completing our five minute survey and helping us tell your story.

 Sharing stories is one way to increase awareness and tell lawmakers and the community why all people with disabilities should have access to the services and supports when and where they need them.

 Interest List: How To Apply

 If you or your loved one would like to receive services and supports, you should start by contacting your Local IDD Authority (LIDDA).
 They can help you understand your options based on your individual circumstances and needs.
 Income, age, disability and urgency may all impact options.